gravitational/teleport/docs/2.7/admin-guide.md

 ## High Availability

+!!! tip "Tip":
+    Before continuing, please make sure to take a look at the [cluster state chapter](architecture/#cluster-state) in Teleport Architecture document.

 Usually there are two ways to achieve high availability.
 You can "outsource" this function to the infrastructure, for example by using a highly available network-based disk volumes (similar to AWS EBS) and by migrating a failed VM to